pipebio/plugins/README.md

 ## Developing your Plugin & making changes to the Dockerfile
 As you make changes to the Dockerfile you will need to build and push again to have the changes picked up in PipeBio.
 For example: `docker build -t <your-dockerhub-username>/<docker-project-repo>:<tagname> .` then `docker push <your-dockerhub-username>/<docker-project-repo>:<tagname>`

+## Environment variables
+The following environment variables are made available to your code, when running in the PipeBio infrastructure:
+* NUMBER_OF_CPUS - an integer count of the number of cpu's available
+* AVAILABLE_MEMORY - an integer count of Mib of available memory

 ## Important things to be aware of
 1. You are responsible for handling failures in your code.